smn/yokohama/README.md

 * Coding javascript in JSON sucks, I now understand why couchapp exists.
 * Map/Reduce starts to make more sense after reading `http://labs.mudynamics.com/wp-content/uploads/2009/04/icouch.html`
 * CouchDB is hungry for diskspace.
 Compacting removes old revisions & all deleted documents.
 It reduced my db from 42 megs to 6 megs.
+* It'll stay confusing for quite a while.